thingsapart/EBB-pwm-peristaltic-stepper/Arduino/ReadMe.md

 ### Overview

-No blocking serial port listener waiting for commands.
-Some of these commands required a stepper motor to move, this move is also handdled in a non blocking way which enables the motor to be halted while it is moving.
+The system incorporates a non-blocking serial port listener designed to await and process incoming commands efficiently.
+The commands are handled in a non blocking manner so that the motor's movements can be halted at any time.

-Uses TMCStepper library by teemuatlut.
-Extends class and adds methods to control the movement of the motor and turning on and off of the heater element.
-Created methods to read serial communications and split text recieved over the serial port into commands and parameters.
-Commands and parameters interpreted by main to give desired functions of the focuser
+Leveraging the TMCStepper library by teemuatlut, our solution extends the base class and introduces methods for precise motor control and the regulation of the heater element.
+Custom methods have been developed to facilitate the reading of serial communications, parsing received text into discrete commands and parameters.
+These commands and parameters are then interpreted by the main system to execute the desired functions of the focuser with high precision and reliability.

 ## List of accepted commands